RubyNetworkTeam/account/README.md

 # RubyNetwork Account Server
 Introducing the next-gen account server, a seamless replacement for Nintendo Network!
 Crafted with love using Node.js and Express, our server ensures a smooth and secure gaming experience for all.
-Say goodbye to downtime and hello to a world of uninterrupted gaming joy.
+Say hello to a world of gaming joy.

 A special thanks to Pretendo Network for paving the way in the gaming community.
 Their inspiration has fueled our commitment to creating a top-notch server.
 Express.js and Node.js, you're the dynamic duo that powers our server's efficiency – we couldn't have done it without you!